KDSM-TV: Newscasts

 As early as 1990, KDSM-TV considered introducing a 9 p.m. newscast, and management under Duchossois and River City mulled the possibility for several years.
 Tom MacArthur, who ran the station under River City, chafed at the fact that advertising agencies often refused to buy advertising for agricultural products outside of newscasts, which his station lacked.

 By 1998, Fox was steering affiliates to add newscasts, leading to planning to debut a local news program on channel 17.
 In March 2001, Sinclair-owned KGAN in Cedar Rapids began producing a 9 p.m. newscast for KDSM-TV.
 The program was presented by KGAN's news team using reporters based in the Des Moines area.
 It competed with a new 9 p.m. newscast from WHO-TV produced for Pax station KFPX-TV.
 After KGAN began providing services to Cedar Rapids Fox affiliate KFXA in 2002, the program was renamed to Fox News at Nine and began to air in Eastern Iowa that October.

 The regional newscast from Cedar Rapids was replaced in September 2008 with a new nightly local newscast produced by WHO-TV.
 The new 13 News at 9 on Fox 17 was an hour long on weeknights, whereas the KGAN-produced program was only half an hour long.
+This newscast became exclusive to WHO's streaming platforms on January 1, 2026, and was replaced on KDSM by a newscast from KCCI (channel 8).